ABOUT ENGAGE CANBERRA & FREQUENTLY ASKED QUESTIONS

 - Submit registration

-When you are ready to submit your idea, begin by choosing the campaign it fits under.
+When you are ready to submit your idea, begin by choosing the campaign it fits under (e.g., "Your Ideas for Kambah").
 Then, enter a title for your idea and a description.
+Add tags if you like, which are keywords (e.g. “sustainability”) that connect your idea to others related to the same topics.
+This will make it easier to find.
 You can also upload images, links and files to expand your idea.
-Finally, choose a tag that matches your idea.
-This will make it easier to find.
+Finally, click "Submit" at the bottom of the page, or "Save as draft" if you're not ready to submit your idea and would like to come back to it later.

 On the Ideas page, you can browse other ideas.
 As you read through the ideas, you'll notice that you can vote them up and vote them down.
 When you vote, you're helping to influence which ideas rise the ranks.
 That's a big responsibility!